alomew/hacker-the-bear/README.md

 Hacker the Husky

-By Alex, Alfi, Matthew, Ross, Tom
+By Alex, Alfi, Mathew, Ross and Tom

 ## Motivation